All you should know about Ola’s largest factory in the world being set up in Tamil Nadu

 All about the Ola factory in Tamil Nadu:

 News agency PTI said that the factory will create nearly 10,000 jobs and will be the world's largest scooter manufacturing facility upon completion.
-Initially the factory will have an annual capacity of 2 million units.
+Initially, the factory will have an annual capacity of 2 million units.

 The new plant will be operational in a year.